Belgium - Telecoms Infrastructure, Operators, Regulations - Statistics and Analyses

 Belgium’s telecom market has long benefited from comprehensive DSL and cable networks, complemented by limited but increasingly prevalent fibre deployments.
 Though relatively small, the market has attracted investment from some of the region’s major players, including Liberty Global and Orange Group.
 There have been significant developments in the competitive landscape in recent years, fostered by regulatory measures which require cablecos to allow competitors access to their networks.
 This has enabled Orange Belgium to become a viable force in the market for bundled services offerings, hitherto dominated by Proximus.
-Nevertheless, Orange Belgium has seen its influence in the mobile market wane in recent years, principally through having lost two key MVNOs which are now hosted on the network of its main rival BASE, owned by Telenet.
+Nevertheless, Orange Belgium has seen its influence in the mobile market wane in recent years, principally through having lost two key MVNOs which are now hosted on the network of its main rival BASE, owned by Telenet since 2016.

 This report provides data and analysis on key aspects of the Belgian telecom market.
 It assesses the latest statistics on fixed-network services and also reviews key regulatory issues, noting the status of interconnection, local loop unbundling, number portability and carrier preselection.
 The telecom infrastructure and major fixed-network operators are also profiled.

-Report update includes the regulator’s market data for 2016, telcos’ financial and operating data to Q1 2017, recent market developments.
+Report update includes the regulator’s market data for 2017, regulator’s annual report for 2017, telcos’ financial and operating data to Q2 2018, recent market developments.